-Mr Paul White

-Diocesan Director of Education

-Curial Office 27 Convent Street

-Swansea SA1 2BX
+Mr Paul White Diocesan Director of Education Curial Office 27 Convent Street Swansea SA1 2BX xiv) How do I apply for Sixth Form Education?

-email: education@menevia.org
+Tel: 01792 652757 Ebost: education@menevia.org

-Applications for places in voluntary aided church schools should be made online using the Council's website.
-However, decisions in relation to admission are made by the governing body of the appropriate school.
-These schools have their own oversubscription criteria, details of which are given in Appendix 3 (page 33).
+Applications for places in voluntary aided church schools must be made online using the Council's website.
+However, decisions in relation to admission are made by the admissions committee of the governing body of the appropriate school.
+These schools have their own oversubscription criteria, details of which are given in Appendix 3.